bsmith89/StrainPGC-manuscript/doc/manuscript/manuscript.md

 and outputs a holistic picture of microbial strains and their gene content.
-Our workflow builds on several other tools specifically designed for strain-resolved analyses of the human gut microbiome: first, GT-Pro [@Shi20TODO], an assembly-free algorithm for tallying single-nucleotide polymorphisms in shotgun metagenomic reads, and second, StrainFacts [@Smith2023], which harnesses these SNP profiles to precisely identify and quantify the relative abundance of individual strains within species.
-We also perform pangenome profiling using MIDAS [@ZhaoTODO;@nayfachIntegratedMetagenomicsPipeline2016a].
-Importantly, we updated MIDAS in order to improve the completeness, curation, and interpretability of pangenome profiles.
-We made major upgrades to the pangenome database build process as well as the profiling algorithm and released these as MIDAS v3 (see Methods).
+Our workflow builds on several other tools specifically designed for strain-resolved analyses of the human gut microbiome: first, GT-Pro [@shiFastAccurateMetagenotyping2021], an assembly-free algorithm for tallying single-nucleotide polymorphisms in shotgun metagenomic reads, and second, StrainFacts [@smithScalableMicrobialStrain2022a], which harnesses these SNP profiles to precisely identify and quantify the relative abundance of individual strains within species.
+We also perform pangenome profiling using MIDAS [@zhaoMIDAS2MetagenomicIntraspecies2023;@nayfachIntegratedMetagenomicsPipeline2016a].
+We made major upgrades to MIDAS in order to improve the completeness, curation, and interpretability of pangenome profiles.
+We updated the pangenome database build process as well as the profiling algorithm (see Methods) and released these as MIDAS v3.

 Our overall workflow (Fig. 1E) is divided into three major stages:
-First, we profile pangenomes, SNPs, and strains with MIDAS v3, GT-Pro, and StrainFacts.
+First, we profile pangenomes, SNPs, and strains with MIDAS v3, GT-Pro, and StrainFacts, respectively.
 Next, we assign genes to strains with the core StrainPGC algorithm.
 Finally, we quality control strains, identifying and removing those likely to be of low accuracy.